pingcap/blog/how-we-trace-a-kv-database-with-less-than-5-percent-performance-impact.md

 title: How We Trace a KV Database with Less than 5% Performance Impact
 author: ['Zhenchi Zhong']
 date: 2021-06-30
-summary: The TiKV database has higher performance requirements than a regular application, so tracing tools must have minimal impact.
+summary: As a key-value database, TiKV has much higher performance requirements than a regular application, so tracing tools must have minimal impact.
 Learn how we trace TiKV requests while impacting performance less than 5%.
 tags: ['TiKV']
 categories: ['Engineering']
 image: /images/blog/key-value-database-tracing-tools.jpg